dalthviz/query-azure-resource-graph/README.md

 # Run

-From the root directory run:
+From the root directory run and after setting up the environment:

 ```python
 python -m system_mapper.main